 Look for a brand with a good reputation in your area.

 TV PricesAt this point you have enough information to research on the price of your selected TV.
 The Price of a TV varies across brands.
 Prices of TV also vary with number of features and type of technology.

-Visit or call an accredited retail outlet to inquire on price lists of different brands and technologies.
+Visit our retail partners like Konga and Jumia to view prices of different brands and TV technologies.
 If you are in Nigeria you can visit our authorised electronics dealer list, you can call any dealer close to you for price information.
-You may also find our TV pricelist helpful.
+You may also find our TV price list helpful.

 You can also research prices further on the internet.
 One place to start is the Jumia Nigeria online store.
 At Jumia and other online stores in Nigeria, you will find information on 3D TV, LCD and Plasma TVs from different brands.
 You can read feature information and compare prices of lots of TV brands.
 You can also read product reviews written by visitors who have recently used the exact model of television you intend to buy.

 Television FinancingNow that you know the TV you want to buy and the price you need to determine how to finance the purchase.

 You can either finance the purchase through your savings or through a loan or debt.
 Financing your purchase with a loan is more flexible and helps you to finance purchase without stress.
 However, you will pay interest on the loan; this will make the TV to cost slightly more.

 Consumer financing is very popular in developed countries like US and UK, but is still a relatively new purchase option in Nigeria and other developing countries.